Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

 - multi-round interactive rollup (like Arbitrum Rollup).

 ### zkRollups
+- Noninteractive rollup relies on succinct validity proofs.
+- Every assertion is accompanied by an efficiently checkable proof (like a SNARK)
+- This is great for the miners and other observers,
+- The proofs are cheap to check and they establish correctness of the assertion immediately.
+- Creating the proofs is incredibly expensive, unless the transactions being asserted are very simple.
+- Thus ZK-Rollup is a great approach for payment transactions

+## Rollups for Smart Contracts
+- When the assertion is posted on-chain, the asserter posts a bond, and there is a time window in which validators can challenge the assertion
+- if they think it’s wrong. this is sometimes called a “fraud proof”.
+If the asserter is wrong, they will lose their bond.

 ### Optimistic Rollups
+- In one-round interactive rollup — sometimes called “optimistic rollup” the assertion includes a result for each call
+- The challenger points to a specific call which has the wrong result in the assertion.

 ### Arbitrum
 - Arbitrum has full smart contract support and ships with a Solidity compiler